Menopause + Type 1 Diabetes

 “Most people, as they transition into menopause will have some word-finding problems like they can’t remember their nouns like, ‘What was that called again?’
 That kind of thing.
 They just can’t get the noun out, but they’re very good at adjectives.
 That usually will stabilize.”

-“By age 65, about 75% of [people who were assigned female at birth] have high blood pressure,” explains Gersh.
-“And by age 75, 85% have high blood pressure.
-[People who were assigned female at birth] make up 80% of all the individuals that end up having an osteoporotic fracture.”
+“By age 65, about 75 percent of [people who were assigned female at birth] have high blood pressure,” explains Gersh.
+“And by age 75, 85 percent have high blood pressure.
+[People who were assigned female at birth] make up 80 percent of all the individuals that end up having an osteoporotic fracture.”

 Estrogen is also very important for burning body fat, which means your body becomes better at storing fat in menopause.
 Estrogen also helps regulate your appetite, contributing further to your body’s improved ability to gain weight.

 These stark messages from Gersh might be overwhelming, but she says the more you focus on improving your lifestyle habits and overall health, the more you lessen the long-term health concerns associated with menopause.